Theories of media exposure

-In today's society every individual is overwhelmed by different types of media.
-Studying the decision making process has led to the Theories of Media Exposure.
+Theories of media exposure study the amount and type of Media content an individual is exposed to, directly or indirectly.
+The scope includes television shows, movies, social media, news articles, advertisements, etc. Media exposure affects both individuals and society as a whole.

+Theories such as the Uses and Gratifications Theory, Social Learning Theory, and Cultivation theory offer insights into how individuals learn from media, how media shapes people’s perceptions of reality, and how media satisfies individuals' needs.
+Research influences what content is produced, what content is consumed, and how media is used to achieve different goals, both positive and negative.

-Specific Theories
+Specific theories

 Uses and Gratifications Theory

 One of the most popular theories, Uses and Gratifications Theory, is based on users actively attempting to satisfy their media needs.
 Elihu Katz is often credited with being one of the original creators of this theory.
 This theory states that an individual will choose the media or form of media that will satisfy their desires most completely.
 There are a number of different desires involved with this theory, such as a desire for information or social interaction.
 When seeking to fulfill these desires, an individual will need to make a decision.
 This decision making process if the primary interest for the theorists.
 When comparing social networking websites, it is simply a matter of preference at the time.
 However the decision making process becomes more convoluted when deciding between watching a movie, playing a game online, or reading a newspaper.
 The same fundamental principle applies however, the person will make the decision based on what brings the most gratification.

+Communication behavior is goal-directed, purpose-driven, and motivated in U & G. People use communication to satisfy their needs or desires while the media competes with other forms of communication.
+Zizi Papacharissi Ph.D. & Andrew L. Mendelson Ph.D. explain in their study “An Exploratory Study of Reality Appeal: Uses and Gratifications of Reality TV Shows,” how Reality television appeals to people through instrumental and ritualistic media use.
+Instrumental use is connected to uses of the medium and is related to greater exposure to informational programming and perceiving content to be realistic.
+The historical context behind participatory programming and the appeal of reality TV, led to confessional women's magazines in the early 20th century, Mass Marketing strategies of women's magazines in the interwar years, the growth of talk and daytime radio, and the emergence of the TV talk show, game show, and other reality genres.

+Reality television programs were more likely to fulfill voyeuristic and companionship needs among those with low mobility and low interpersonal interaction.
+Critics argue that reality TV poses a new common denominator for television content, promotes models of questionable social validity, and provides relatively inexpensive entertainment.
+The growing popularity of reality programming raises the question of its utility and consequences for audiences.
+Individuals watch reality and consider how social and psychological antecedents influence reality TV viewing from a user’s and gratification perspective.